mcrojo/iFunMed/README.md

 #### 2.1 Fit Model Without Annotation (Null Model)

-Similarly as in Section 1., we fit the model in a two step fashion with the functions `vemDirectSS` and `vemMedSS`.
-Since we are fitting the null model (without annotation), we set `anno = NULL` in both of them, which is also the default.
+Similarly to Section 1., we fit the model in a two step fashion with the functions `vemDirectSS` and `vemMedSS`.
+Since we are fitting the null model (without annotation), we set `anno = NULL` in both functions, which is also the default value.
 ```
 vem.GEM.null <- vemDirectSS(LD.matrix, GEMsummstats = eQTL.summstat, anno = NULL)
 vem.DEM.null <- vemMedSS(LD.matrix, DEMsummstats = GWAS.summstat, GEMsummstats = eQTL.summstat, anno = NULL)